dbojan/howto/README.md

  -  5. Press q - to 'Quit (you will be asked if there is something to save)'
  -  6. Press y - to 'Write files'
  -  List of users will be displayed, cleared password(s) should say *BLANK* in the 'Lock' column.
 Reboot if all is ok (Logout).

+ -  (There is also a version with [Slitaz](https://slitaz.org) linux, [98MB files here](https://mega.nz/folder/oDERiDqB#Xhrn_bty20oiMEOzLEVZYw). root password is root.
+-Click on windows partition in the file manager to mount it.
+-Double click to install chntpw package, right click on 'clear_windows_password.sh' and select open with 'system apps\xterm'.)

 ## How to change windows password from windows bootable usb.
 - Downlod HBCD_PE_x64_v101.iso (1GB) from https://archive.hirensbootcd.org/pe-versions/, link example https://archive.hirensbootcd.org/pe-versions/HBCD_PE_x64_v101.iso